Here are five things we learned:

 4. The positive impacts of divestment for universities cannot be underplayed

 Both Durham and Trinity spoke with gratitude for the students that bought this to their attention in the first place, with Trinity stating that “divestment has been a very positive decision” and that they “can’t understate the benefit of divestment”.
 They also stated that they have not had any negative responses or feedback to their decision to divest.
 In fact, Durham has had the opposite reaction from fossil fuel extractors, who now actively want to explore renewable energy alongside them as a result of their divestment decision.
 Sadly, concerns surrounding negative responses to such a commitment is often used as a justification not to go through with it.

 5. There needs to be discussion about where money is moved to

 Durham’s reinvestment will consist of the extractor fossil fuel holdings being “recycled” within its portfolio, therefore being redistributed to other companies within it.
 Trinity are taking a similar approach - with a positive performance thus far.
 At NUS we believe divested universities should keep open the dialogue with student organisers when deciding where to reinvest - just like Durham and Trinity have.
 NUS believe this open dialogue is important to avoid money being reinvested into other exploitative industries that students are campaigning against, such as the arms trade - which Durham already excluded from their holdings as part of their investment strategy.
 We also hope that as an increasing number of universities start to reinvest, some of the endowment is sectioned off for the university body to vote on where it should be moved to - and that community energy projects are included within those options.

-Huge thanks to the Intentional Endowments Network, the Climate Change Collaboration and of course, the speakers from Durham University and Trinity College Dublin for such an interesting webinar.
+Huge thanks to the Intentional Endowments Network, the CCC and of course, the speakers from Durham University and Trinity College Dublin for such an interesting webinar.